geobeyond/geodiff-action/README.md

 # GeoDiff Action

+> Compare GeoPackage and SQLite files in your CI/CD pipeline with detailed change detection

 A GitHub Action for comparing GeoPackage and SQLite database files using [pygeodiff](https://github.com/MerginMaps/geodiff).
+Automatically detect insertions, updates, and deletions in your geospatial data during pull requests or CI workflows.
+Get structured JSON or human-readable summaries of all changes across tables, with full integration into GitHub Actions job summaries.

 ## Features